chekhter/FirstCloudApp/README.md

 ## Installation

-Go to the Root directory and execute `npm install`.
-Upload the app with `cf push` afterwards
+Go to the `app` directory and execute `npm install`.
+Return to root and upload the app with `cf push` afterwards